DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Results

 \subsection{DREAMS successfully combines the strengths of $t$-SNE and PCA}

 We first illustrate DREAMS using the~\citeauthor{tasic2018shared} dataset.
-When adjusting the regularization strength $\lambda$, DREAMS generates a continuum of embeddings between the two extremes of the locally focused $t$-SNE embedding and the globally focused PCA embedding (\autoref{figure_2}a).
+When adjusting the regularization strength~$\lambda$, DREAMS generates a continuum of embeddings between the two extremes of the locally focused $t$-SNE embedding and the globally focused PCA embedding (\autoref{figure_2}a).
 For small $\lambda$ values, the resulting embedding resembled the $t$-SNE embedding, effectively capturing the local data structure and highlighting fine-grained clusters and cell types.
 For larger $\lambda$ values, the embedding progressively shifted towards the PCA embedding, emphasizing higher-level groupings, such as broad cell classes (inhibitory/excitatory neurons and non-neuronal cells).
 At intermediate regularization strengths, DREAMS integrated both local and global structures without visibly compromising either aspect of the data.
-Competing methods often missed much of the global structure (\autoref{figure_2}b, c) or showed less local structure (\autoref{figure_2}c--e).
+Competing methods often missed much of the global structure (\autoref{figure_2}b,c) or showed less local structure (\autoref{figure_2}c--e).

-The quantitative metrics corroborated DREAMS ability to maintain both local and global structure (\autoref{figure_3}).
-Across all seven datasets, $t$-SNE consistently achieved the highest KNN value, providing the best locally structured embedding.
+The quantitative metrics corroborated the ability of DREAMS to maintain both local and global structure (\autoref{figure_3}).
+On all datasets but Mammoth, $t$-SNE achieved the highest KNN value, providing the best locally structured embedding.
 In contrast, PCA and MDS maintained global structure best, as reflected in their CPD values being the highest.
 For nearly all regularization parameters $\lambda \in [0,1]$ DREAMS yielded embeddings with better local or global structure preservation than its competitors.
-On the multi-scale datasets (all our datasets apart from MNIST), DREAMS with its default regularization strength ($\lambda=0.1$) simultaneously achieved KNN close to $t$-SNE's and CPD close to PCA's.
+On most datasets, DREAMS with its default regularization strength ($\lambda=0.15$) simultaneously achieved KNN close to $t$-SNE's and CPD close to PCA's.
 Across all datasets, DREAMS preserved the local structure much better than StarMAP, which also combines neighbor embeddings with PCA.
-This is likely because DREAMS relies on $t$-SNE, which preserves local structure better than UMAP, that is used in StarMAP.
+This is likely because DREAMS relies on $t$-SNE, which preserves local structure better than UMAP, which is used in StarMAP.